Waqas01CP/Google-Prompting-Essentials-Showcase/README.md

     *A deep dive into how iterative refinement and asking strategic "meta" questions transforms a generic request into a professional, brand-aligned result.*

 2.  **[Part 2: Tree of Thoughts (ToT) Demonstration](./2_Tree_of_Thoughts_Demonstration.md)**
-    *(Coming Soon) An advanced example of guiding an AI through complex problem-solving by prompting it to explore multiple reasoning paths, evaluate them, and synthesize a final, optimized solution.*
+    *An advanced example of guiding an AI through complex problem-solving by prompting it to explore multiple reasoning paths, evaluate them, and synthesize a final, optimized solution.*

 3.  **[Part 3: The Core Techniques Toolkit](./3_Core_Techniques_Toolkit.md)**
-    *(Coming Soon) A collection of concise demonstrations covering a range of essential prompting skills, including tone control, prompt chaining, red teaming for bias, and more.*
+    *A collection of concise demonstrations covering a range of essential prompting skills, including tone control, prompt chaining, red teaming for bias, and more.*